Data Table

 * **Width:** How wide the column is.

-* **Alignment:** Whether text is aligned left, right, or center.
+* **Alignment:** Left, right, or center.

 * **Text Wrapping:** How text wraps within the column.